dashpay/platform/packages/wallet-lib/docs/plugins.md

 There are three different types of plugins that can be used in the wallet-library:

 - Workers : A worker plugins is a plugin that inherits from Worker class.
 It distinguish itself by having a execute method that will be executed each `workerIntervalTime`.
-- DAP :  A DAP plugins inherits from DAP class and is only require to have a init method.
+- DPA :  A DPA plugins inherits from DPA class and is only require to have a init method.
 - Standard : These are mostly enhancers of the wallet library functionalities.

 ### Dependencies